lokikl/vim-mysql-mode/README.md

 ## Misc ##

-Also encouraging you to use this plugin with Syntastic and Ultisnips, having the power of syntax highlight and snippet support.
+Also encouraging you to use this plugin with Syntastic and Ultisnips, having the power of syntax checking and snippet support.